saylesss88/nix-book/src/nix/hardening_NixOS.md

 - Check
   [hardened.nix](https://github.com/NixOS/nixpkgs/blob/master/nixos/modules/profiles/hardened.nix)
   to see exactly what adding it enables to avoid duplicates and conflicts moving on.
-I included this for completeness, considering that the PR to remove the hardened profile completely I would think twice before enabling it.
+I included this for completeness, the choice is yours if you want to use it or not.

 ## Choosing your Kernel